To Stay or Not to Stay in the Pre-train Basin: Insights on Ensembling in Transfer Learning: Introduction

 We focus on the image classification target tasks and consider two types of pre-training: supervised~\citep{im_transfer} and self-supervised~\citep{byol}.
-First of all, we confirm that in this setup there is indeed a substantial quality gap between ensembles of models fine-tuned from the same and from different pre-trained checkpoints.
+First of all, in Section~\ref{sec:local_and_global}, we confirm that in this setup, there is indeed a substantial quality gap between ensembles of models fine-tuned from the same and different pre-trained checkpoints.
 Thus, methods aiming at closing this gap are worth researching.
-We also show that models fine-tuned from the same pre-trained checkpoint lay in the same basin of the loss landscape, meaning there is no high-loss barrier on the linear interpolation between them.
+We also show that models fine-tuned from the same pre-trained checkpoint lay in the same basin of the loss landscape, meaning there is no significant high-loss barrier on the linear interpolation between them.
 We refer to this basin as the pre-train basin throughout the paper.

-To understand whether the ensemble quality can be improved by better exploring the pre-train basin or even the close vicinity outside of it, we take inspiration from the literature on efficient ensemble methods in regular non-transfer learning setup.
-We focus our study on Fast Geometric Ensembling (FGE by~\citet{fge}) and Snapshot Ensembling (SSE by~\citet{snapshot}) methods because they can either explore one basin of the loss landscape or go outside of the basin depending on the chosen hyperparameters.
-In the experiments, we show that with accurate hyperparameter tuning, FGE and SSE can explore the pre-train basin and construct an ensemble with similar or even higher quality than independent fine-tuning of several neural networks.
-However, they are not able to leave the pre-train basin without losing the advantages of transfer learning followed by significant degradation in quality of individual models and the whole ensemble.
-Thus, we conclude that in the transfer learning setup, better exploration of the pre-train basin can be beneficial, while leaving it collides with the transfer learning specifics and is ineffective, at least with the considered methods.
-Therefore, to close the gap between ensembles of networks fine-tuned from the same and from different independently pre-trained checkpoints, new ensemble methods have to be developed with consideration of the transfer learning specifics.
+To understand whether the ensemble quality can be improved by better exploring the pre-train basin or the close vicinity outside of it, we take inspiration from the literature on efficient ensembling methods in regular non-transfer learning setup.
+We focus our study on cyclical learning rate methods, such as Snapshot Ensembling (SSE by~\citet{snapshot}), because they can either explore one basin of the loss landscape or go outside of the basin depending on the chosen hyperparameters.
+In Section~\ref{sec:local_or_semi-local methods}, we show that with accurate hyperparameter tuning, these methods can explore the pre-train basin and produce ensembles of similar or even higher quality than the independent fine-tuning of several neural networks.
+However, they are not able to leave the pre-train basin without losing the advantages of transfer learning, followed by significant degradation in the quality of individual models and the whole ensemble.
+Thus, we conclude that the gap between ensembles of networks fine-tuned from the same and from different independently pre-trained checkpoints can not be closed by exploring the loss landscape of the target task using existing methods.